-The 50th Meeting of the Telecommunications and Information Working Group (TEL) was held in Brisbane, Australia from 20 September-3 October 2014.
+The 52nd Meeting of the Telecommunications and Information Working Group (TEL) was held in Auckland, New Zealand, from 19-23 October 2015.

 ICT DEVELOPMENT STEERING GROUP (DSG)

-The current global internet economy boasts 2 billion users with USD 8 trillion per year in e-commerce which accounts for approximately 3-6 per cent of GDP, according to a 2011 McKinsey report on the G8 economies plus China, South Korea, Sweden, India and Brazil.
+By 2016, there will be 3 billion Internet users globally – almost half of the world’s population.
+The Internet economy will reach $4.2 trillion in the G-20 economies.
+The Internet is contributing to up to 8 percent of GDP in some economies, powering growth, and creating jobs, according to a BCG report in 2012.
 Internet penetration is a key metric in efforts to reduce poverty and foster economic development and is part of the UN Millennium Development Goals.
 As such, the ICT Development Steering Group is focused on expanding broadband networks and deployment of advanced internet technologies in the APEC region.

 This year, the ICT Development Steering Group is working on the following initiatives: